think-cell/wg21/P3429-reflection-header-dependencies.md

 * [command-line argument parsing](https://godbolt.org/z/YrEf4TM1x) (additional `std::ranges::to<std::vector>` needed)

 We also manually investigated the reflection implementation of [@daw_json_link], which requires an additional `std::ranges::to<std::vector>` in the implementation of a reflection function that has since been added to [@P2996].

+All wording in this paper is relative to [@P2996].

 # Baseline: Depending on `<initializer_list>`, `<compare>` and `std::size_t` is perfectly fine